-\begin{example} Consider the result in Figure \ref{fig:hie_structural}.
-The graph undergoes an edge deletion $(v^1_3, v^1_5, -1)$ and an edge insertions $(v^1_1, v^1_3, 1)$.
-Resulting community and sub-community changes are shown in Figure~\ref{fig:ex_hit}, with hierarchical changes in Figure~\ref{fig:change}.
+\begin{example} Consider the result in Fig. \ref{fig:hie_structural}.
+The graph undergoes an edge deletion $(v^1_3, v^1_5, -1)$ and an edge insertion $(v^1_1, v^1_3, 1)$.
+Resulting community and sub-community changes are shown in Fig.~\ref{fig:ex_hit}, with hierarchical changes in Fig.~\ref{fig:change}.
 Take the second iteration as an example.
 In {\tt inc-movement}, the supervertex $v^2_{10}$ is reassigned to $v^3_{15}$ due to disconnection, and migrates from community $C_2$ to $C_1$.
 In {\tt inc-refinement}, $v^2_{10}$ is merged into $v^3_{13}$.
 Then, {\tt inc-aggregation} calculates superedge changes for level-$3$, including edge insertion $(v^3_{13}, v^3_{13}, 2)$ and edge deletions $(v^3_{14}, v^3_{14}, -2)$. \end{example}